Can Vertical Farming Reduce Agricultural Greenhouse Gas Emissions?

 As the climate crisis has begun to affect communities throughout the world and will worsen over time, industries are seeking ways to reduce their greenhouse gas emissions.
 Among the various sectors, the agricultural sector stands out as one of the most environmentally intensive industries.
 According to the UN”s Intergovernmental Panel on Climate Change (IPCC) approximately one-third of global greenhouse gas emissions (GHG’s) come from food.
 These emissions happen throughout various stages of the process: from land use to agricultural methods, supply chain, and at the consumer stage.

-In response to this, organizations, farmers, innovators, and communities have been working towards new sustainable methods of producing food.
+In response to this, organizations, farmers, innovators, and communities have been working towards new sustainable methods of producing food which has developed into a revolution in agriculture.

 Innovative agricultural practices such as controlled-environment agriculture, indoor farming, vertical farming, rooftop farming, and other urban farming techniques seek to solve issues of waste, inefficiencies, and inaccessibility, and work towards increasing food security by making healthy and fresh food available while minimizing many of the environmental problems surrounding conventional agriculture.